This article has been medically reviewed and verified by Dr. Lara Coseo (DDS, FAGD)

 As a weightlifter, you can prevent all the above risks by using a mouth guard whenever you are training or competing.
 You can find simple over-the-counter mouth guards for a few dollars.
 Better still, you can have one custom-made for you online.

-The benefits of using a mouth guard while weight lifting
+Benefits of using a mouth guard while weight lifting

-So having looked at the reasons you would use a preventative mouth guard for weight lifting, perhaps you now have an idea of the benefits they present to users.
+So having looked at the reasons why you would use a preventative mouth guard for weight lifting, perhaps you now have an idea of the benefits they present to users.
 For a better understanding, here are the benefits in detail;

 • Mouth guards act as buffers between the cheeks, the teeth, and the soft lip and tongue tissues.
-This way they prevent your tissues against bruising and laceration as a result of clenching and grinding during an action.
+This way they prevent your tissues from bruising and laceration as a result of clenching and grinding during an action.

 • A preventative mouthpiece protects your opposing teeth, dental braces, or fixed anterior bridgework from seismic contact.
-This helps you to avoid fractures, dislocations, root damage and possible tooth loss.
+This helps you avoid fractures, dislocations, root damage and possible tooth loss.

 • When using a mouth guard, your mandible is given an elastic and recuperative support that prevents fractures and any other damages to the jaws, especially the lower jaws.

 • Preventative mouth guards help reduce the risk of suffering a concussion.
 They act as shock absorbers between the lower and the upper jaws.
-Without mouth guard, in case of an accident while in action, like a collision or a fall, your jaws may violently jar together.
+Without a mouth guard, in case of an accident while in action, like a collision or a fall, your jaws may violently jar together.
 This may result in a distribution of the impact from the mandible to the base of your skull, causing a concussion.